hazelxroot/universal-dev-kit/README.md

 # Universal Dev Kit

-This provides a unified codebase for apps that run seamlessly on iOS, Android, and the web.
+This repository provides a unified codebase for apps that run seamlessly on iOS, Android, and the web.

 ## Key Features